 No. Generally, a court will not make a successful defendant pay the costs of the unsuccessful plaintiff.

-I am the child, but I have a history of separation from the deceased.
+I am the child of the deceased, but I have a history of separation from them.
 Will this negatively impact the outcome of my will contest?

 The fact that you are an eligible person and that you reasonably need more financial support is not in itself sufficient to successfully contest a will.
 So, the court will ensure a full investigation into the facts and circumstances of the matter is carried out to determine whether the community would expect the testator to provide, or further provide, for you in their will given your history of separation.